Link-AGI/AutoAgents/README.md

 </p>

 ## <a name="updates"/> :boom: Updates
 - **2023.08.30**: Adding a custom agent collection, AgentBank, allows you to add custom agents.
-Detailed tutorial reference A [tutorial](docs/tutorial.md)

 ## 🚀 Features
 - **Planner**: Determines the expert roles to be added and the specific execution plan according to the problem.